morengab/wics/README.md

 WiCS University
 ====
 An event browing platform.

-Allows clubs with similar goals and interest to stay updated about what events other clubs in the community are hosting.
+Allows clubs with similar goals and interests to share events and gain ideas off each other.
+Also includes club and member profiles for club networking.

 Built using the Meteor.js open source platform.